 by Juliette Mansour of Casa Dresden

-There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor who died in February of 2012.
+There’s a beautiful story about photographer Harry Callahan‘s deep and abiding love for his wife, Eleanor, who died in February of 2012.
 Harry made portraits and photographs almost daily of Eleanor – his beloved subject – over the course of 50 years.
 After Eleanor’s death, a friend of Harry’s was quoted:

-My primary photographic genre is street photography, but to me, the “additional” f-stop that Harry's friend spoke of relates to every genre of art and to every creative effort.
+To me, the “additional” f-stop that Harry's friend spoke of relates to every genre of art and to every creative effort.
 It is a metaphor for using the awareness of form to interact with creative spark.
 This interaction can arise from anyone or anything and for anybody at any time.
 It's pure, remarkable magic.
 But how do we find it?

 Stephen Covey says,

 Knowing that creativity is not reserved for artists alone, I can confidently say that the additional f-stop exists within each of us waiting for the right moment to emerge.
 This potent force wants only two conditions to show up: 1) Self-awareness (which changes the way we interact in the world.
 Striving for self-awareness makes us nicer, happier people.
 It opens us up).
 2) Feeding the force: Feeding and following creative cues brings a bubbling to the surface, so to speak.
 It creates opportunity and amazing potential, but you have to be ready to jump on those cues.

 Juliette Mansour | Casa Dresden